bramyarao/Review-Face-Recognition/README.md

 <div style="text-align: justify">

 This is a class project for the course 'Introduction to Machine Learning and Data Mining' at UBC.
-We worked in a group of 2 people and wrote a term paper (page limited).
+We worked in a group of 2 people and wrote a short term paper (page limited).
  <br/>
 Abstract is given below:
  <br/>